ivvil/JuegoEntornos/README.md

     - [ ] Start game
     - [ ] Restart game

-## Movement ideas

-  * Maybe movement should be a little slippery (for added difficulty)
-  * Movement should be based on acceleration and deceleration, instead of just applying a constant velocity
-  * Snappier feeling
-  * Friction
-  * Dash movement?

 ## Comunicacion client-server (Multiplayer)

 - [ ] The client will send a playerpacket on join or an admin packet is is gameAdmin